Kevin Manthei: Biography

-Manthei began his game writing career working on titles such as Panzer General II, Vampire: The Masquerade - Redemption, Sacrifice, Wizardry 8, Twisted Metal: Black.
+Manthei began his video game scoring career working on titles such as Panzer General II, Vampire: The Masquerade – Redemption, Sacrifice, Wizardry 8, Twisted Metal: Black.
 His other work on video game titles includes Kung Fu Panda, Marvel Universe Online, Upshift Strikeracer, Xiaolin Showdown, Ultimate Spider-Man, City of Villains, The Sims 2, StarCraft: Ghost, Shrek 2, Silent Hunter II, and Shark Tale.

-For his work on Invader Zim, Manthei received an Annie Award nomination for Outstanding Achievement in Music for an animated series.
+For his work on Invader Zim, Manthei was nominated for a Best Music Score An Animated Television Production Annie Award in 2001.
 Invader Zim also led to Xiaolin Showdown for Warner Bros.
 Animation as well as Brandy & Mr. Whiskers for Disney.
-In scoring with Warner Bros' television series Johnny Test, he wrote the emo punk-inspired main title and score to the first season.
+In scoring with Warner Bros' television series Johnny Test, he provided the punk rock-infused main title and score to the first season.
 Manthei also created music for shows like Cartoon Network's Generator Rex and Adult Swim's Robot Chicken.

-Manthei has also worked on scores for independent filmmakers such as The 24th Day.
-He wrote the music for the feature films Justice League: The New Frontier and Batman: Gotham Knight and scored the animated series Ultimate Spider-Man.
+Manthei has also worked on scores for independent filmmakers such as for The 24th Day.
+He wrote the music for the feature films Justice League: The New Frontier and Batman: Gotham Knight, for which he was nominated for another Annie Award, Music in a Feature Production, in 2008, and scored the animated series Ultimate Spider-Man.